Midhilesh4890/Leetcode-Problems/README.md

-## Solutions of Leetcode Problems in python
+## Solutions of DSA Problems(Leetcode, GFG, Codeforces, Codechef) in python